sachinkr91/api-rest-meetings/libs/javascript/docs/EnterpriseApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //access_token.apiKeyPrefix = 'Token';

-var apiInstance = new BlueJeansOnVideoRestApi.EnterpriseApi();
+var apiInstance = new BlueJeansMeetingsRestApi.EnterpriseApi();

 var enterpriseId = 56; // Number | The ID of the enterprise of interest.
 This value is an integer which can be retrieved for the current user via the Get Enterprise Profile endpoint.

-var user = new BlueJeansOnVideoRestApi.User(); // User | The information about the new user.
+var user = new BlueJeansMeetingsRestApi.User(); // User | The information about the new user.

 var opts = {
   'forcePasswordChange': true, // Boolean | Forces the user to change his or her password on first log in.